 Summary of Use during Lactation

 The effects of maternal alcohol (ethanol) ingestion during lactation are complex and depend on the pattern of maternal drinking.
 Alcohol decreases milk production with 5 drinks or more decreasing milk letdown and disrupting nursing until maternal alcohol levels decrease.
-Beer may increase serum prolactin levels during nursing because of polysaccharides from barley and hops; nonalcoholic beer increases the antioxidant capacity of milk.
+Beer may increase serum prolactin levels during nursing because of polysaccharides from barley and hops.
+After ingestion of nonalcoholic beer, the antioxidant capacity of milk is increased, but alcohol levels in milk are negligible.
 Women with a family history of alcoholism have a blunted prolactin response following breast stimulation and tend to breastfeed more frequently to compensate.

 Breastmilk alcohol levels closely parallel blood alcohol levels.
 The highest alcohol levels in milk occur 30 to 60 minutes after an alcoholic beverage, but food delays the time of peak milk alcohol levels.
 Nursing after 1 or 2 drinks (including beer) can decrease the infant's milk intake by 20 to 23% and cause infant agitation and poor sleep patterns.
 The long-term effects of daily use of alcohol on the infant are unclear.
 Some evidence indicates that infant growth and motor function may be negatively affected by 1 drink or more daily, but other studies have not confirmed these findings.
 Heavy maternal use may cause excessive sedation, fluid retention, and hormone imbalances in breastfed infants.